farzadasgari/PDFPyMerger/README.md

 Contributions are welcome!
 Please feel free to fork the repository and submit pull requests to suggest improvements or additional features.

+## License
+This project is licensed under the MIT License - see the [LICENSE](https://choosealicense.com/licenses/mit/) file for details.

 ## Acknowledgements

 - Thank you to the PyQt5 team for providing an excellent GUI framework.